-Thank you for supporting our work to help our students learn to write with readers in mind.
-Writing in courses often feels like a grade-focused transaction between student and instructor.
-But effective writing requires more than just putting facts and thoughts on paper.
-To become impactful writers students first have to understand the needs and expectations of readers, and these vary widely depending on the context and genre.
-As a volunteer reader, your feedback will help students learn how to revise their writing to make it more effective and engaging for the intended audience.
-Your engagement can play a direct role in helping our students develop communication and reasoning skills essential for their success in their professional and civic lives.
+Thank you for supporting our students as they learn to write with authentic readers in mind.
+The writing assigned in courses often feels like a grade-focused transaction between student and instructor.
+But good writing requires more than just putting facts and thoughts on paper.
+To become impactful writers students first have to understand the needs and expectations of readers; and these vary widely depending on the context, field, and genre.
+As a reader mentor, your feedback will aid students learn how to revise their writing to make it more effective and engaging for the intended audience.
+Your engagement can play a direct role in our students’ development of communication and reasoning skills essential for success in their professional and civic lives.
 You, as expert in your profession, can uniquely lend guidance and advice to help students become effective and impactful writers.

-FEEDBACK: As a Reader Project volunteer, it is important that you not be a proof-reader or copy editor.
+FEEDBACK: As Reader Project volunteer, it is important that you are not proof-reading or copy editing.
 Instead, your task is to provide an authentic response to the student’s draft from your perspective as a professional with content area expertise and writing genre knowledge.
-Unlike the kind of feedback you might provide for colleagues in the workplace, where the goal is to improve the document itself, your role here is to help the student understand what works for you as a professional familiar with the subject matter and the type of writing, as you bring insight into the conventions of the field.
-You will explain to the student where their paper is interesting and engaging and what doesn’t – and why.
-It is then the student’s job to revise and edit their work, taking your feedback into account.
-In other words, the goal is improving the writer than the paper.
+You are a “friendly reader”, someone who takes the work seriously however messy the draft.
+Your role here is to help the student understand what works for you as a professional familiar with the subject matter and the type of writing, as you bring insight into the conventions of the field.
+You will explain to the student where their paper is interesting and engaging and what doesn’t work and why.
+It is then the student’s job to revise and edit their work while taking your feedback into account.
+In other words, the goal is to improve the writer more so than the paper.

 To learn more about the kind of feedback we want readers to give, please see our document How to Give Feedback.
 You can also reach out to the Project Coordinator for additional guidance.